curl/everything-curl/http-http2.md

 One of the primary features in the HTTP/2 protocol is the ability to multiplex several logical stream over the same physical connection.
-When using the curl command line tool, you cannot take advantage of that cool feature since curl is doing all its network requests in a strictly serial manner.
-One after the next, with the second only ever starting once the previous one has ended.
+When using the curl command line tool, you cannot take advantage of that cool feature since curl is doing all its network requests in a strictly serial manner, one after the next, with the second only ever starting once the previous one has ended.

-Hopefully a future curl version with be enhanced to allow the use of this feature.
+Hopefully, a future curl version will be enhanced to allow the use of this feature.